 When People Are, Without a Doubt, Judging You

-There’s a big difference between accidentally judging and going out of the way to judge.
+There’s a big difference between accidentally judging someone and going out of the way to judge.
 People use the latter to deliberately make others feel shame.

 Here are some examples of things people might say when doing this: